cloudsmith-io/cloudsmith-ci-insights-action/README.md

-# Cloudsmith CI investigation
+# Cloudsmith Package Insights Action

-This composite action wraps the `Cloudsmith Package Insights` Docker action and lets you either:
+This composite GitHub Action provides the Package Insights action tool.
+This tool analyzes the output of package installation logs and offers developers additional information and context when debugging workflows.

+The action can be used in one of two ways:

-1. Provide log text directly, or
+1. By providing log text directly, or
-2. Provide the name of another job in the *same workflow run* whose logs will be fetched automatically via the GitHub API and passed to the underlying action.
+1. By providing the name of another job in the same workflow run, whose logs will be fetched automatically via the GitHub API and passed to the underlying action.

+## Use cases

+Cloudsmith provides several ways to prevent package downloads when they're deemed unsafe.
+These include blocking downloads of the package before it's been scanned for vulnerabilities and quarantining packages if they're found to contain malware.

+Notably, customers can quarantine their own packages through the Enterprise Policy Management system.
+This action will notify developers if their downloads have been prevented due to a policy created by their organization.

 ## Inputs